 Loft Dynamics (formerly VRM Switzerland) has received the world’s first qualification of a virtual reality (VR) flight simulation training device (FSTD) Level 3 in an Airbus Helicopters H125, enabling operators and pilots to execute license and operator proficiency checks under European Union Aviation Safety Agency (EASA) regulations.
-“The qualification allows us to perform credited training and checking,” said Fabian Riesen, CEO of Loft Dynamics.
+“The qualification allows us to perform credited training and checking,” said Fabian Riesen, founder & CEO of Loft Dynamics.
 “Realistic scenario-based lessons targeted to the trainee’s needs support the development of pilot competencies.”
 To prove the concept, Loft Dynamics conducted a scientific research project where 33 people were taught flying maneuvers using a Robinson R22 training device, following a common private pilot license for helicopter (PPL(H)) syllabus.

 Pilot & CEO Air Zermatt